 Intermountain Legal can get involved immediately to maximize your chances of success.
 By taking immediate action, an attorney can ensure that your rights are protected and that you make the right decisions.
-A DUI defense attorney will know how to challenge key evidence, which can lead to the reduction or complete dismissal of your criminal charges.
+A Utah DUI attorney will know how to challenge key evidence, which can lead to the reduction or complete dismissal of criminal charges.

-To contact the DUI attorneys at Intermountain Legal, call 801-990-4200 or click here to fill out our email form.
+To contact the Utah DUI attorneys at Intermountain Legal, call 801-990-4200 or click here to fill out our email form.